j9t/little-books/manuscript/html-css-frameworks.md

 ## Summary

 Frameworks are deceptive.
 They seem easy.
 They look like a pretty isolated special topic.
-And now we’ve seen how common and complicated they are.
+And now we’ve seen how common and yet complicated they are.
 Frameworks are not trivial.
 If I may distract from the speed with which I typed this down, with brevity as an ~~excuse~~ goal, then any question still open is due to the fact that they’re not.

 But I want to recap.
 Professional web development is about quality.
 Quality is not easy to define, but one part of it is tailored code.
 External frameworks without customization options are impossible for users to tailor, and a pain for developers.
 Internal frameworks are much easier to handle and generally the way to go.
 Good frameworks aim for the highest quality—to be tailored, usable, and extensible.
 Framework users should follow the documentation and not overwrite framework code.
 Framework developers should have principles, a prototype, quality management tools, a maintenance plan, and healthy interest in documentation.
 And still, things can go wrong.